About this web site

 a larger list for internal use that, sadly, numbers in the many thousands of

-In recent months, the conflict between religious conservatives and sexual
+In recent years, the conflict between religious conservatives and sexual

 have monopolized much of the news.
-Back in 2011-FEB, when the Obama Administration decided to no longer defend the constitutionality of the Defense of Marriage Act (DOMA), some commentators predicted that this would form a tipping point on lesbian, gay, bisexual, transsexual (LGBT) rights.
+Back in 2011-FEB, the Obama Administration decided to no longer defend the constitutionality of the Defense of Marriage Act (DOMA).
+Some commentators predicted that this would generate a tipping point on lesbian, gay, bisexual, transsexual (LGBT) rights.
 This seems to have happened, because subsequent months saw an accelerating rate of change towards LGBT equality.
-The change has been so rapid that it has formed the bulk of our web site's new essays from 2011 to the present time.
-With 31 states denying their same-sex couples access to marriage, activity on a state-by-state basis will probably be the main religious/civil rights topic for the foreseeable future, eclipsing even abortion access.
-However, most commentators expect that the U.S. Supreme Court will eventually issue a ruling that legalizes same-sex marriage (SSM) across the U.S. as it did during 1967 with interracial marriage in the ironically named case: Loving v.
-Virginia.
-Some equality advocates predict that this could happen as soon as 2015-JUN.
+The change has been so rapid that it has formed the bulk of our web site's new essays from 2011 until late 2015.